masonicboom/learning-to-program/text-analysis/readme.md

 #### 1.3.1

 Go to http://www.rubular.com/r/rrOJfHVq7R, and change the "COMPLETE ME" text in the "Your regular expression:" field so that the "Match Captures:" section shows exactly three results: "m", "m", and "m".
-Use exactly one character within the parentheses.
+Use exactly one character within the parentheses, e.g. "(;)" (which won't work).

 #### 1.3.2